 What sort of project are you creating?
 Is it for web or print?
 Where will it be published?
 Different platforms have different setups and needs.
 What works on Pinterest wouldn’t work on Instagram for example.
 Make sure to know all the requirements you need and create for one specific use.

 This brings us directly to the format.
 Make sure you know the exact format you need to ensure good quality.
 Know the required image size and file format.
-You can check out different design file formats in this post.

 Related post: How to choose the right file format